helpbuttons/hb-docs/docs/English/7pages.md

 Controls three key access policies:

 - **QR-only registration** — when enabled, users can only register by scanning a QR invitation card, no open sign-up.
-- **Moderation** — when enabled, all buttons submitted by non-admins are held for review before appearing on the map.
+- **Moderation** — when enabled, all buttons submitted by non-coordinators are held for review before appearing on the map.
 - **Anonymous registration** — allows users to join without an email address, useful for low-barrier community tools (comes with a spam risk warning).

 ---